moveit/moveit2/moveit_ros/moveit_servo/doc/running_the_demos.md

 ## Component Demo
 `moveit_servo` is also offered as a composable node that may be run in a container with other components.

 This demo starts a `moveit_servo` instance in a container with the `tf` publisher.
-Commands may be sent to the arm by publishing to the `moveit_servo` input topics, and the `moveit_servo` behaivor may be controlled by its offered services.
+Commands may be sent to the arm by publishing to the `moveit_servo` input topics, and the `moveit_servo` behavior may be controlled by its offered services.

 #### To run
 ```bash